Posted by : December 18, 2014| On :

 Sharon was preceded in death by her parents, brother Charles Poston, granddaughter Brooke Marie Watson and brother-in-law Melvin Bishop.

 She is survived by her loving husband, Daniel Shaw; son James Shaw and wife Tammie; daughters Peggy Everett and husband Adam and Kellie Armentrout and husband Marc; grandchildren Eric Watson, Kim Santiago, Kurt and Drew Norman, Reese and Tate Armentrout, Kassie and Will Shaw; great-grandson Anden Watson; brother James Larry Poston and wife Loretta; sister Linda Bishop; other loving family members and many more friends.

 In lieu of flowers the family request memorials be made in honor of Mrs. Shaw to the charity of your choice.

 A personal tribute may be made online at www.eubankcedarcreek.com.

-He was Baptist by faith.
-He was a loving and caring man who will be missed by all who knew and loved him.
+Margie was a very loving and caring lady who will be missed dearly by those who loved her.

 A personal tribute may be made online at www.andersonclaytonkemp.com.